 Summary and Results

-After design considerations were finalized, the circuit was simulated and analyzed to find certain figured of merit and confirm that the design operates within the specified design parameters.
+After design considerations were finalized, the circuit was simulated and analyzed to find certain figures of merit and confirm that the design operates within the specified parameters.
 As shown in table 3, the quiescent power supply current, small-signal voltage gain deviation, and 1-dB output compression point are all within the required specifications.
 In any engineering of electronics, you will encounter trade-offs in your design.
 Since this is a class A amplifier, it would not be the chosen design for a high-power amplifier application due to thermal power supply considerations.
-But, class-A amplifiers are one of the best sounding of all the amplifier classes and are commonly used in high fidelity audio amplifier design.
+This means that class A amplifiers are inefficient, but result in the best output sound of all the amplifier classes and are commonly used in high fidelity audio amplifier design.
+One modification we could make to our amplifier would be to go to a class-AB amplifier.
 This would allow for better efficiency and less over-heating.